FCPA Penalties and Foreign Corrupt Practices Act Violations

 The SEC’s cease-and-desist order found that Alcoa violated Sections 30A, 13(b)(2)(A), and 13(b)(2)(B) of the Securities Exchange Act of 1934.
 Alcoa will pay $175 million in disgorgement of ill-gotten gains, of which $14 million will be satisfied by the company’s payment of forfeiture of Foreign Corrupt Practices Act FCPA penalties and fines in the parallel criminal matter.
 Alcoa also will pay a criminal fine of $209 million.

-Alcoa World Alumina LLC, a majority-owned and controlled global alumina sales company of Alcoa Inc., also was cited in a parallel case with the Department of Justice.
+Alcoa World Alumina LLC, a majority-owned and controlled global alumina sales company of Alcoa Inc., was also cited in a parallel case with the Department of Justice.
 Alcoa has agreed to plead guilty later today and pay $223 million in criminal fines and forfeiture to resolve charges that it paid millions of dollars in bribes through an international middleman in London to officials of the Kingdom of Bahrain, in violation of the Foreign Corrupt Practices Act (FCPA).

-As directly quoted by the Justice Department”
+As directly quoted by the Justice Department,”

 “Alcoa World Alumina today admits to its involvement in a corrupt international underworld in which a middleman, secretly held offshore bank accounts, and shell companies were used to funnel bribes to government officials in order to secure business,” said Acting Assistant Attorney General Raman.